Delivery is £9.95 or free over £60 for all orders within the UK and the Channel Islands.

 How do I recycle your packaging?

-Any plant pots that are square and black are not recyclable and should be re-used or placed in the general rubbish bin.
+Any plant pots that are black are not recyclable and should be re-used or placed in the general rubbish bin.
 (We do not buy these pots any more but we will continue to wash and re-use them until they are all gone).
-Any plant pots that are round and grey are recyclable and should be re-used or washed and placed in household plastic recycling.
+Any plant pots that are grey are recyclable and should be re-used or washed and placed in household plastic recycling.

 On the labels we send with your plants, you will see advice about the amount of sun or shade that the plant will do best in.
 This is what we mean by each term: